How to Build a Sales Pipeline for Your SaaS Product

 Set Goals to Keep the Pipeline Flowing

 Regularly filling your sales pipeline is critical.
-But you also need to keep those leads moving through the stages of your sales pipeline and eventually to a sale.
+But you also need to keep those leads moving through the stages and eventually to a sale.

 Don't Put Sales and Marketing in Silos